-Formal/informal guidance
+Pre-notification and formal/informal guidance

-Undertakings can give a draft of the notification to the Secretariat in advance.
+Undertakings often give a draft of the notification to the Secretariat in advance.
 The Secretariat will then evaluate whether the notification is complete.
 Additionally, if advisable in the particular case, it is possible to contact the Secretariat informally before filing a notification.